-An arrangement of classic snacks is a great way to keep guests happy until the 4th of July picnic begins.
-We love the bright colors and nostalgic feel of licorice, pretzels, and boxed caramel popcorn.
+Treat the fireworks viewing party like a film fest!
+An arrangement of nostalgic snacks is a great way to keep guests happy until the show in the sky begins.
+We love the bright colors and old-school feel of licorice, pretzels, and boxed caramel popcorn.
 Set snacks in serving buckets or Mason jars for easy access.

 Stamped Napkin Ties

 Salute Old Glory with star-studded napkin rings.
 Stamp "USA" into metal tags using a steel stamp set.
 Thread star-pattern ribbon through the tags and wrap around striped napkins.
 For no-sew napkins, cut cotton ticking in 16-inch squares; fray the edges by pulling on the threads.
-You also can roll silverware into the napkins for guests to grab as they head through the buffet line.
+(You also can roll silverware into the napkins for guests to grab as they head through the 4th of July buffet line.)

 Temporary Glass Labels

-Turn plain drinking glasses into patriotic ones—temporarily—for the holiday.
+Turn plain drinking glasses into patriotic 4th of July table decor—temporarily—for the holiday.
 Using pinking shears, cut bands of red-and-white plaid oilcloth to fit around the glasses.
 Sew or glue a white oilcloth rectangle to the center of the band, then adhere the ends of the band together so it fits around a glass.
-(The band should easily slip over the narrower bottom of a glass and slide upward until it stays snugly in place.)
-Provide permanent markers for guests to write their names on the rectangles so they'll know exactly which glass is theirs.
+Provide permanent markers (by the way, here’s how to remove it from anything) for guests to write their names on the rectangles so they'll know exactly which glass is theirs.

 Stylish Snack Table